benface/tailwindcss-alt/README.md

 ## Introduction

-This plugin adds a general-purpose `alt` (short for “alternate”) variant to Tailwind CSS, which can be used to change an element’s styles when one of its ancestors (possibly `body` or `html`) has a given class (`alt` by default, but can be customized).
-It can be used for toggling between two themes (think dark mode), or for components that have two distinct states you want to switch between via JavaScript (by adding/removing the `alt` class from the parent element).
+This plugin adds general-purpose “alternative” variants to Tailwind CSS, which can be used to change an element’s styles when one of its ancestors (such as `body` or `html`) has a given class.
+It can be useful for toggling between themes (think dark mode), or for components that have different states.
+You can create as many variants as you want with the `variants` option, which defaults to `['alt']`, meaning that by default, the plugin provides an `alt` variant (as well as `alt-hover`, `alt-focus`, etc.) that takes effect when the `alt` class is applied to a parent element.
+However, if you set the `variants` option to `['alt', 'dark']`, the plugin will provide all the `alt` variants as well as `dark` variants (`dark`, `dark-hover`, `dark-focus`, etc.) which take effect when the `dark` class is applied to a parent element.
+That way, you can toggle between multiple states.
+Which variant has precedence over the other one is determined by the order in which they’re used (and not the order in which they’re defined in the plugin’s options).
+For instance, in the example config below (see “Usage”), if you had `inline alt:block dark:hidden` on an element and both the `alt` and the `dark` classes were applied to the `html` element, `dark:hidden` would win because `dark` is listed after `alt` in the config’s `variants.display` key.

 ## Requirements